Paul Wilmott: Criticism of misuse of financial mathematics

 distribution, the elimination of risk, measurable correlations, etc., are incorrect".

 In 2008, he expressed his frustration in the lack of progress made in adopting more appropriate models: "I don't like the assumptions, the models, the implications… Banks and hedge funds employ mathematicians with no financial-market experience to build models that no one is testing scientifically for use in situations where they were not intended by traders who don’t understand them.
 And people are surprised by the losses!"

-Writing six months before the depths of the 2008 financial crisis, he stated: "I predict that things are going to get even worse".
+Writing during the 2008 financial crisis, he stated: "I predict that things are going to get even worse".